erleben/OpenTissue/documentation/code_standards.md

 <pre>
 namespace OpenTissue
 {
   namespace math
   {
   }// namespace math

   namespace my_funny_place
   {

   } namespace my_funny_place
 } // namespace OpenTissue

 </pre>

-== Classes, Members and Function Naming Conventions ==
+## Classes, Members and Function Naming Conventions

-In order to ensure a consists look and feel we have decided upon a specific formating for name spaces.
+In order to ensure a consists look and feel we have decided upon a specific formatting for name spaces.

 * The first letter in each word of a class name must be written with uppercase.
 The remaining letters must be written in lowercase.
 * If the class name consists of several words then these are simply concatenated.